Wenatchee child abuse prosecutions: Arrests

 Forty-three adults were arrested on 29,726 charges of child sex abuse, involving 60 children in 1995.
 Parents and Sunday school teachers were charged, and many were convicted of abusing children, often including their own, or their foster children.

 Several of the accused claimed that their confessions were coerced.
 "None of the interviews, or the adults' confessions, was taped", nor did Perez take notes.
-Sixteen adults entered Alford pleas; most of these were poor or "functionally retarded".
+Sixteen adults entered Alford pleas; most of these were poor or "functionally mentally challenged".

 On March 23, 1995, Robert Roberson, pastor of some of the accused, criticized the authorities at a public meeting.
-Five days later, the Roberstons were arrested.
+Five days later, the Robersons were arrested.
 Unable to afford the $1,000,000 bail for each, they were held in jail where Robert was beaten.
 Four months later they were each released on a reduced $12,500 bail to await trial.

 Grant said that three defendants were arrested shortly after sharing their criticism of these cases with him.
 After case worker Paul Glassen criticized the way that Perez interviewed the foster daughter of Robert Devereaux, he was arrested for "tampering with a witness", and later fled to Canada with his family.